Moon Girl and Devil Dinosaur: Writing

 The producers used the original comic as "a springboard" and "a point of reference" for the series, although making several alterations regarding the source material to make the story fit in a television format while still incorporating nods to multiple comic-book storylines.
 According to Diamond White, the series features "levels of emotions" that were absent from the original comic.
 The series portrays the relationship between the duo as "a partnership" instead of "a pet/owner dynamic", with Devil becoming fiercely loyal to Moon Girl and feeling "at home with her" due to how she treats him.
 Another changes were the increased role of Lunella's family and the addition of her friend Casey, which were made to showcase how Lunella's world changes as she grows through the series.
 They also felt it was important for Lunella to have a support system, and for her household to represent that of many audiences' households.
 The producers changed Lunella's age from 9 to 13-years-old because they wanted social media to play a prominent role in her character, which they felt would not work with her being 9-years-old.

 The series features several obscure characters from Marvel comics.
 The characters included were selected due to potential roles they could play in the story, interest from the producers, and/or recommendations from Marvel, such as the Beyonder, who was suggested by Marvel Studios president Kevin Feige as a foil for Lunella; the producers were particularly interested in featuring characters that hadn't been adapted to other media before, such as Aftershock, as their obscurity allowed the creators to make changes that fitted within the show's narrative, though more prominent Marvel characters are also set to appear.
-Fishburne noted, however, that some characters were unable to appear due to "proprietary issues".
-Elements from Marvel comics will appear more prominently later in the series, after Lunella and "her world" are properly established.
+Fishburne noted, however, that some characters were unable to appear due to "proprietary issues", such as Amadeus Cho, whom the team wanted to include in season 1 but were forbidden by Marvel; elements of the team's plans for the character were ultimately used for Kid Kree in season 2.
+Elements from Marvel comics appeared more prominently later in the series, after Lunella and "her world" were properly established.
 Some of the villains represent real-life issues within the show, such as Aftershock draining the Lower East Side's energy in the first episode, which serves as "a statement" about gentrification.
 The series was also described as "complimentary" to the MCU, with the creators including multiple nods to the franchise through the series.
-Fishburne claimed that the series is not "connected to the MCU officially", while Loter revealed that "a couple of MCU characters" will appear in the series.
+Fishburne claimed that the series is not "connected to the MCU officially", while Loter revealed that "a couple of MCU characters" would appear in the series.
+Additionally, Flynn stated that the producers consider the series a "companion series" to the MCU but not part of the franchise.